 Feed each user to create_customer(id, email, createdAt, attributes)

-This process will take a few minutes to hours depending on your userbase.
+This process will take a few minutes to hours depending on your user base.

 require(“kissmetrics-to-customerio.php”);